PersuasionBack to Course Guide

-- Examining persuasive messages and speeches in politics.
+- Examining persuasive messages and speeches in politics, in organizations, and business.

-- Applying the theory of the stages of a social campaign to a movement.
+- Applying the theory of the stages of a social campaign to a movement that affects business.

-- Analyzing the process of manipulation—the dark side of persuasion.
+- Analyzing the process of manipulation—the unethical side of persuasion.

 - Determining how a manipulator gains control over an audience.

-- Utilizing effective argumentation skills and techniques to persuade an audience.
+- Utilizing effective argumentation skills and techniques to persuade and influence an audience.

 - Developing a personal code of ethics for the persuasion.